Uluru Accommodation and Surroundings

-There are a variety of accommodation options to suit all travellers visiting the red center.
-Voyages Ayers Rock Resort is conveniently located a short drive just 20km’s from Uluru.
+There are a variety of accommodation options to suit all travelers visiting the red center.
+A short drive from Uluru is Voyages Ayers Rock Resort.
 The resort provides a range of options from the luxurious Sails in the Desert through to the Ayers Rock Campground.

 Plan your visit